-As Council had incomplete asset management plans and high debt, funding the capital and renewal programs was a limiting factor.
+Council did not have good data on its assets condition which meant asset management plans were not robust.
+This was a limiting factor as well as high debt, and not being able to fund needed capital and renewal programs.
 Councils key driver was to improve financial resilience, reduce debt, have a balanced budget and as much as possible affordable rates.